 The imposing tower of the Altes Rathaus (Old Town Hall) is visible even from afar.
 It was here at this central location that Regensburg's top secular building was established.
 The Altes Rathaus was built at the time Regensburg was elevated to the status of Free Imperial City in 1245.
 Its oldest part is the 180-ft tower.
 The Reichssaalbau, with the Reichssaal ("Imperial Hall"), originally intended as a dance hall, was built around 1320/1330.
 The Altes Rathaus' heyday began in 1663, when it served as the exclusive venue for the Perpetual Diet's sessions for nearly 150 years.
-Over the centuries, it became more than just the beating heart of the Free Imperial City of Regensburg; the Reichstagssaal is also considered the predecessor of today's German Parliament, the
+Over the centuries, heart of the Free Imperial City of Regensburg; the Reichstagssaal is also considered the predecessor of today's German Parliament, the